Coded-Commerce-LLC/Woo-Benchmark-Email/README.md

 ### Feature: Sync all order history to Woo Customers list
 - Copies all historic orders, whether Guest or Registered customers to Woo Customers list.
 - Uses AJAX to prevent timeouts, but may run for some time on larger stores.
-- A better UI is pending with a progress bar.

 ## Support